LogicalOverflow/spritz.c/README.md

 spritz-xor.c
 ============
-An `Spritz-Xor` cipher implementation to use as symmetric stream cipher in ISO C.
+An `Spritz-xor` cipher implementation to use as symmetric stream cipher in ISO C.

 Spritz is a RC4 redesign by Ron Rivest and Jacob Schuldt